Does the Electric Poultry Netting really keep the fox out even though it is only 3 ft 6 in (1.1m) high?

 No. the 6v batteries and 9v Batteries are disposable so would need to be replaced.

-Will some grass growing around my fence make it not work?
+Will some grass growing around my fence stop it working?

 It certainly could do.
 The ideal is that no grass or any vegetation - bushes, trees, timber posts or anything except plastic - touches the electric wires.
 If it does, it will conduct the voltage from the fence to the ground and therefore reduce the voltage going through the fence.